 - The local Area Agency on Aging staff can offer insights and resources

-- Review books to guide in the process:
+- Books to help guide you through the process:

 - How to Age in Place: Planning for a Happy, Independent, and Financially Secure Retirement